 It would be a “multibuilding complex” that would sit beside the existing facilities but that current buildings would remain “for the foreseeable future.”

+The statement went on to say that the “new complex will include a Chancery, a Marine Security Guard Residence, representational and staff housing, facilities for the community and associated support facilities.”
 The U.S. Department’s Capital Security Construction Program, the Bureau of Overseas Buildings Operations, has completed 133 new diplomatic facilities in the past 18 years, with an additional 52 projects currently in the design stage or under construction.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.